ericchi00/SkinCare-API/README.md

 ### `GET /ingredients?ingredients=water, citric acid`

-Searches for products for any amount of ingredients
+Searches for products for any amount of ingredients (minimum one) separated by a comma (,)

 ### Response